osrf/icra2023_ros2_gz_tutorial/docker/README.md

 chmod: changing permissions of '/tmp/.docker.xauth': Operation not permitted
 ```

-If they don't work, you can also try the following on the host machine:
+If GUI programs don't work, you can also try the following on the host machine:
 ```
 xhost + local:
 ```